gvnnz/good-reads/README.md

 * [The twelve-factor app](http://12factor.net/) - a methodology for building great software-as-a-service apps
 * [OSDev.org](http://forum.osdev.org/) - the place to start for operating system developers
 * [How to setup Python Logger module](http://internalpointers.com/post/logging-python-sub-modules-and-configuration-files)
+* [Newbie's Overview of Docker](http://www.troubleshooters.com/linux/docker/docker_newbie.htm) - What, Why and How

 ## Networks